 For brand managers and CEOs, it is vital to know how people feel about your brand.
 In order to manage a brand’s reputation, a business can conduct social media sentiment analysis.
 Social media monitoring and sentiment analysis enables brands to understand how their customers feel about the brand and can also help to unearth opportunities to improve customer relationships and satisfaction.
 Social media monitoring and sentiment analysis can track what people are saying about your products – and the products of your competitors.

-Understanding social media sentiment analysis
+So what is social media sentiment analysis?

 Using machine learning and natural language processing, social media sentiment tools such as Salesforce’s Radian6, Pulsar and Global Web Index are able to analyse content published across the social media landscape and, to categorise it according to the topic or sentiment (positive or negative).
-This is big data and AI in action!

 Sentiment analysis tools use natural language processing AI algorithms to categorise comments, content and reviews online into positive, negative, and neutral emotions.
 This helps to give an emotional reading of how well a brand is doing.